rossmann-engineering/Gateway/readme.md

 ### 5.3 Devices

 Contains a list of device descriptions.
-These are used to define the hardware to read the values from The Device description for deferent protocols looks slightly different.
+These are used to define the hardware to read the values from The Device description for different protocols looks slightly different.

 Root Element: "devices"